 Post-concussion syndrome can be serious and may indicate that the damage to your brain is greater than you realized.
 Get all the medical treatment you need.
 Take care to ensure that the costs associated with your treatment are well documented.

-In addition, researchers have found that women require a longer recovery time than men.
+In addition, researchers have found that women require a longer recovery time for concussions than men.
 Some scientists attribute this to the fact that a woman may have a smaller neck, or more visual issues after the concussion.

 Life-Threatening Concussion Symptoms